rectorphp/getrector-com/resources/blog/posts/2024/2024-08-19-how-to-migrate-codeigniter-to-symfony-or-laravel.md

 * template rendering via TWIG
 * database calls via repository

-Nothing else to left then create custom Rector rule to migrate CodeIgniter controllers to Symfony.
+If nothing else is left, we create a custom Rector rule to migrate CodeIgniter controllers to Symfony.

 <br>

 This is the gist of CodeIgniter to Symfony migration.
-Every project is strictly individual and requires custom work on Rector rules, to cover all the patterns.
+Every project is strictly individual and requires custom work on Rector rules to cover all the patterns.

-It's important to note that these rules must **dry-run in CI** on the fly, so you can see the progress and fix edge-case.
-Do not make migration until all the know patterns are covered by Rector rules.
-That way you save yourself from manual work and bugs.
+It's important to note that these rules must **dry-run in CI** on the fly so you can see the progress and fix edge cases.
+Do not make migration until all the known patterns are covered by Rector rules.
+That way, you save yourself from manual work and bugs.

 <br>